serock/secure-boot-scripts/docs/example-dell-windows.md

 ## Planning Other Secure Boot Certificate Changes to be Applied Manually

-Other changes to the certificates were made to resolve various issues.
+To resolve various issues, other changes to the secure boot certificates are necessary.

 ### Replacing the PK Certificate

 The non-production PK certificate needed to be replaced with a production PK certificate.
-It was clear that Dell was never going to provide a replacement PK certificate for the Inspiron 3847.
+It is clear that Dell is never going to provide a replacement PK certificate for the Inspiron 3847.
-Although I could have created and managed my own private key and PK certificate, I decided instead to replace the old PK certificate with Microsoft's **Windows OEM Devices PK** certificate because doing that was less work for me.
+A simple solution is to replace the old PK certificate with Microsoft's **Windows OEM Devices PK** certificate.

 ```
 Version: 3 (0x2)